 Now if you want to reduce cellular data usage on Netflix without adjusting overall playback settings, you can do so directly from the mobile device used to stream Netflix, which in most cases is going to be your iPhone.

-- Tap the hamburger menu in the upper left corner, scroll down and select App Settings.
+2) Tap the hamburger icon from the top right and select App Settings.